-In any case, desire of experiencing a movie-like winter fairy tale outweighed the fear of freezing my butt as well as toes and fingers.
+In any case, my desire of experiencing a winter fairytale outweighed the fear of freezing my butt.
 And off we went to Quebec City, where according to Google temperature went down to -19°C on the day we arrived.

 I have forgotten what it feels like to spend a good half-hour dressing up just to go grocery shopping, or to walk slowly like an elephant because of 5 layers of clothes.

 Don’t forget that Quebec City has a lot of hills and staircases so walking around the town in all that armor is like a good workout.

 And if you do, there is always good old Québécois food that will warm you up in no time.
 It is the ultimate winter comfort food consisting mainly of potatoes, fatty meat and cheese.
 A cold winter day usually starts with a satisfying Québécois breakfast and a morning coffee in a place like Buffet de L’Antiquaire.